ellereeeee/blog-posts/2017-11-30 What is Scope.md

 Kyle Simpson defines scope as _a well defined set of rules for storing variables in some location, and for finding those variables at a later time._

-Despite the fact that Javascript is often labeled as a "dynamic" or "interpreted" language, it is actually a compiled language.
+Despite the fact that JavaScript is often labeled as a "dynamic" or "interpreted" language, it is actually a compiled language.
 Understanding this is necessary to understand scope in JavaScript.

 In a nutshell, compilation consists of three steps before code is executed.

-1) *Tokenizing/Lexing* - Code is broken down into meaningful chucks, aka "tokens."
+1) *Tokenizing/Lexing* - Code is broken down into meaningful chunks, aka "tokens."
 For example, in

    `var a = 2`,